patrick22414/deploy-ollama-on-fly/README.md

    docker compose up --build
    ```

-This will start both the Ollama server and the Flask API locally.
+This will start both the Ollama server and the Flask server locally.